Polynomial Approximation of Value Functions and Nonlinear Controller Design with Performance Bounds: Introduction

 To address these issues, in this paper we focus on obtaining approximate VFs which are both polynomial and sub-VFs.
-Specifically, the use of polynomials ensures that the derivative of the approximated VFs can be efficiently computed (a useful property for solving the controller synthesis Eqn.~\eqref{intro: opt controller}), while the use of sub-VFs ensures that sublevel sets of the VF are guaranteed to contain the sublevel set of the true VF (see Cor.~\ref{cor: sub value subleve; sets contain reachable sets}), and hence provide provable guarantees on the boundary of the reachable set (a useful property for safety analysis).
+Specifically, the use of polynomials ensures that the derivative of the approximated VFs can be efficiently computed (a useful property for solving the controller synthesis Eq.~\eqref{intro: opt controller}), while the use of sub-VFs ensures that sublevel sets of the VF are guaranteed to contain the sublevel set of the true VF (see Cor.~\ref{cor: sub value subleve; sets contain reachable sets}), and hence provide provable guarantees on the boundary of the reachable set (a useful property for safety analysis).

-Substantial work on SOS relaxations of the HJB PDE for reachable set estimation includes the carefully constructed optimization problems in~\cite{summers2013quantitative, yin2018reachability,xue2019inner} and includes, of course, our work in~\cite{jones2019relaxing,jones2019using}.
-However, there seems to be no prior work on using approximation theory to prove bounds on the sub-optimality of either controllers (see \textbf{Q2}) or corresponding reachable sets for SOS relaxations of the HJB PDE.
-We note, however, that~\cite{xue2019inner} did establish \textit{existence} of a close polynomial sub-solution to the HJB in the framework of reachable sets.
+Substantial work on SOS relaxations of the HJB PDE for reachable set estimation {and safety set analysis} includes the carefully constructed optimization problems in~\cite{summers2013quantitative, yin2018reachability,xue2019inner,zhang2019set} and includes, of course, our work in~\cite{jones2019relaxing,jones2019using}. {Such SOS relaxations of the HJB PDE can yield approximate VFs}.
+However, there seems to be no prior work on using approximation theory to prove bounds on the sub-optimality of either controllers (see \textbf{Q2}) or corresponding reachable sets {constructed from such approximated VFs}.
+We note, however, that~\cite{xue2019inner} did establish {the} \textit{existence} of a polynomial sub-solution to the HJB {arbitrarily close to the true solution of the HJB} in the framework of reachable sets.
 Treatments of the moment-based alternatives to the SOS approach includes~\cite{kamoutsi2017infinite,Pakniyat_2019,korda2016controller,zhao2017control}.
 Another duality-based approach, found in~\cite{chen2019duality}, considers a density-based dual to the VF and uses finite elements method to iteratively approximate the density and VF.